mikelove/hier_mod_rna/index.md

 * Can we accomplish this if all $\delta_i \ne 0$
   - no, because methods rely on computational normalization
 * Are any $\delta_i = 0$?
-  - maybe not, but many are very small
+  - maybe not, but many are very small for controlled experiment

 ---